Updated January 2020: First major global operation

-A global joint operational group has recently been formed to combat transnational tax crime.
-The Joint Chiefs of Global Tax Enforcement (J5) is comprised of tax enforcement authorities from Australia, Canada, the Netherlands, the United Kingdom and the United States.
-These authorities will work together to gather information, share intelligence, conduct operations and build the capacity of tax crime enforcement officials.
+The Joint Chiefs of Global Tax Enforcement (J5) is a global joint operational group, formed in mid-2018 to combat transnational tax crime.
+The J5 is comprised of tax enforcement authorities from Australia, Canada, the Netherlands, the United Kingdom and the United States.
+These authorities work together to gather information, share intelligence, conduct operations and build the capacity of tax crime enforcement officials.

 Who are the members of the J5?